 Other returners: RB Jaylen Watkins, RB Jordan Wilkins, DB Mike Hilton, DB Tony Conner, DL Marquis Hayes, LB Denzel Nkemdiche

 QB Bo Wallace, WR Vince Sanders, DB Senquez Golson, DB Cody Prewitt, LB Deterrian Shackelford

 The big question mark with Ole Miss is how will transfer quarterback Chad Kelly do?
-Kelly was dismissed from Clemson for off the field issues, went to junior college and became the No. 1 JUCO quarterback before an arrest in last winter.
+Kelly was dismissed from the Clemson Tigers for off the field issues, went to junior college and became the No. 1 JUCO quarterback before an arrest in last winter.
 Kelly is in a battle with sophomore Ryan Buchanan.
 Kelly has all the talent in the world but he needs to put it all together.

 Offensively, Ole Miss has questions at quarterback but they have possibly the best wide receiver in the country in Treadwell and a deep receiver group behind him.
 The Rebels return their entire backfield, who get to run behind an offensive line that returns four seniors and Tunsil.